Aether Industries Limited (NSE:AETHER)

 • Q4 24/25

-Q4 and FY25 saw robust volume and revenue growth, with margins expanding on the back of strong CRAMS and CEM performance.
-Expansion projects and R&D investments are progressing, while working capital and return ratios improved.
-Outlook remains positive with stable margins and a diversified revenue mix.
+Q4 and FY25 saw robust volume and revenue growth, margin expansion, and a strategic shift toward CRAMS and CEM, now nearly half of revenue.
+Expansion projects and R&D investments are progressing, with improved working capital and return ratios.

 • Q3 24/25